 Meet the Advisors

 Mr. Andrew Senter is an instructor/coordinator with the Department.
 He received his M.A. in Political Science from the University of Memphis, holds a B.A. in Political Science from the University of Tennessee, Knoxville, and a J.D. from Florida Coastal School of Law.
 He currently teaches Introduction to Courts with the University of Memphis, and previously taught International Law and International Relations with the University of Memphis as well as American Government and Criminal Justice classes at Arkansas State University-Midsouth.
 Prior to teaching, Andrew worked as a legal analyst in wills and trusts, estates, and conflicts of law at Senter and Senter Attorneys in Humboldt, Tennessee.
-He may be reached at firstname.lastname@example.org and can be scheduled to meet by appointment via Campus.
+He advises students with last names beginning with M-Z and may be reached at firstname.lastname@example.org.

 Mr. George Megelsh is a Senior Lecturer with the Department at the Lambuth Campus.
 He received his Masters degree from Rider University and is a former law enforcement officer.
 He may be reached at email@example.com and advises Lambuth students with last names A-L.